Skip to content

 an image depicting The Most Difficult Terms In Legal Transcription an image depicting The Most Difficult Terms In Legal Transcription

-Difficult terms in legal transcription range from seemingly straightforward phrases like “in camera” to more complex ones such as “voir dire.”
-It is crucial for lawyers and law school students to become proficient in these terms.
-By extension, those working in the legal field, like legal transcription services, must also be experts in legal terms if they want to provide their clients with accurate transcripts.
+Difficult terms in legal transcription range from seemingly straightforward phrases, like “in camera,” to more complex ones, such as “voir dire.”
+Lawyers and law school students must become proficient in these terms.
+By extension, those working in the legal field, such as legal transcription services, must also be experts in legal terminology if they want to provide their clients with accurate transcripts.

-Though missing a word or two doesn’t seem like a big deal, legal transcription requires pinpoint precision.
-Otherwise, evidence can be thrown out, and statements can be misinterpreted, leading to the unintentional perversion of the justice system.
+Though missing a word or two may not seem like a big deal, legal transcription requires pinpoint precision.
+Otherwise, evidence can be disregarded, and statements can be misinterpreted, leading to the unintentional distortion of the justice system.

 In this article, you’ll learn how: